x-tabdeveloping/decision-making-exam/README.md

 ## How to use the model?

-In order to use the model that we used for our experiments, use the `decmax` module in this repository.
+In order to use the model that we used for our experiments, use the `pvl_delta` module in this repository.
 It contains a NumPyro-compatible PVL model.

 ### Installation